Endpoint Management Services

 Administrative Restriction & Control

 Administrative restriction is an important part of reducing cyber risk.

 All new computers ship with full administrative privileges which allow you to install new software on to your new computer.
 That same administrative power also allows users to accidentally install a virus or ransomware, or to download innocent looking software apps for various parts of their job that contain keyloggers or malicious code.

 A simple click on a bad link or opening of an infected attachment is enough to launch the malware program to run.

-These drive by and accidental installations are all but eliminated when you grant standard access to users and reserve administrative control for your IT team only.
+These drive by and accidental installations are all but eliminated with the right settings.

 Endpoint Detection & Remediation (EDR) or endpoint detect and respond, is a highly sophisticated cyber security toolset which gives you visibility into activity on your devices so that threat detection can occur at a deeper level.

-Now that you have an understanding of endpoint security and management, you can see the value in working with a technology provider who can automate, monitor and manage these systems for you.
-Managed Services are a total IT strategy for small business, are affordable, and help keep your business running smoothly.
+Now that you have an understanding of endpoint security and management, you can see the value in working with a technology provider who will automate, monitor and manage these systems for you.

 Get Endpoint Management Today

-We will take care of your IT management so that you can focus on your business.
+We manage technology so you can focus on your business.